andrewzah/korean-nums/README.md

 ---

-Sino-Korean number support goes up to 10^51:
+Sino-Korean number support in this program goes up to 10^51:

 | Power | Hangeul Grouping | Hanja |
 | :---: | :---: | :---: |